Discover the heritage of a warm and welcoming country

 Today you are free to explore St Petersburg at your own pace, and there is a plethora of things to do.
 Perhaps take a boat trip through the cities numerous canals?
 Due to its location on a former swamp, it boasts a myriad of pretty waterways, the perfect way to get around the city.
 Another option is to visit the Peter and Paul Fortress.
 Occupying a commanding position on an island in the Neva River, this mighty structure was the city's first stone building.
 It was originally designed as a defensive fort - a throwback to when the city was used to reduce the threat of an attack from nearby Sweden - but over the ages it has also been used as a prison, holding activists such as Dostoevsky and Gorky, and stands today as a museum.

 This evening, meet your tour group back at the hotel to transfer to a local restaurant.
-Here, you enjoy your final dinner of the holiday.
+Here, you enjoy your final dinner of the vacation.

-Transfer to the airport after breakfast for your flight back to London.
-On arrival, your tour concludes
+Make your way to the airport after breakfast for your flight back home.

 Discover the heritage of a warm and welcoming country